bundickm/TL_Resources/Unit 2/Sprint 1/Day 1.md

 ## End of Day
 Post the following:
 ```
-If you haven't done so already, please look over the training kit for tomorrow: <TRAINING KIT LINK>
+If you haven't done so already, please look over the training kit for tomorrow: https://learn.lambdaschool.com/ds/module/recXqQFbsskJBNPlX/
 ```